Let’s preserve and enhance our priceless amenity:

 Let the Logan, North Logan, and Hyde Park City Council, Mayors, and all candidates know that you are unhappy/that plans to upgrade infrastructure along the Little Logan River is also unnecessarily:

-managing our public river water primarily for irrigators,
+Managing our public river water primarily for irrigators and owners of water rights,

-3. capturing river water to favor future sprawl and development.
+Capturing river water to encourage future sprawl and development.

-4. This project mostly benefits canal companies, irrigators, and developers.
+Summary: This project mostly benefits canal companies, irrigators,

-The rights to use the river water does not void the public’s rights to its ownership of the river water, which is flowing across land owned by Logan City and the public.
+The right to use the river water for irrigation does not void the public’s rights to the unallocated river water, preserving the environment and wildlife that use the river, recreation, and its ownership of the river water.

 Following the comment period, Division staff will assemble all comments, conduct any further analysis and evaluate your application by the following criteria: